PaulR2023/cse15l-lab-reports/lab2.md

 Feedback: In this specific case, what do the values of `num`, `newWord`, and `line` change to?
 # My response: The num values are to change to an integer of 1, then 2, and so on.
 The newWord changes with the String of Hello.
-The value of the line will print the function with the associated number and String to be able to output into the server once you enter the necessary parameters.
+The value of the line is a string that will print the with the String.function with the num Variable that's contained inside and

 ![Image](How are you .png)